Skip to main content

 How do I convert Calories per Gram-Celsius to Kilojoules per Kilogram-Kelvin?

-A CGS specific-heat unit historically used in chemistry and food science.
+A CGS-system specific-heat unit historically central to chemistry, food science, and biochemistry.
 To convert Calories per Gram-Celsius to Kilojoules per Kilogram-Kelvin, multiply by 4.184.
 For example, 25 cal/(g·°C) equals 104.6 kJ/(kg·K).

 How many Kilojoules per Kilogram-Kelvin are in 1 Calorie per Gram-Celsius?